 Dialysis Access Procedures

 The surgeons at Mid-Atlantic Surgical Group are experienced in the creation of dialysis access.
 Our goal at MASG is to provide long-term access for dialysis as quickly as possible, in order to reduce the time that our patients depend on a catheter for their dialysis.

-Peritoneal Dialysis Catheter Placement – using laparoscopic techniques, PD catheters can be placed through two or three small incisions.
-PD provides a dialysis alternative for patients who would like to stay at home for dialysis, or who do not have adequate veins for traditional hemodialysis.
+Using laparoscopic techniques, PD catheters can be placed through two or three small incisions.
+PD Catheters provide a alternative dialysis for patients who would prefer to stay at home for dialysis, or for those who do not have adequate veins for traditional hemodialysis.